Davidson County Master Gardener Program

 How do I become a Master Gardener Volunteer?

 The desire to help others is the first requirement.
 A personal commitment to complete the required training and to volunteer at least 40 hours of service is equally important.

-To get your name on the list for the next Master Gardener Volunteer Training Program, call, come by the Cooperative Extension Service office or click here to fill out an interest form online.
+To get your name on the list for the next Master Gardener Volunteer Training Program, call us at 336-242-2080 or come by the N.C.
+Cooperative Extension, Davidson County Center.

-For more information on the Master Gardener program, contact Kira Chaloupka at email@example.com or 336-242-2091.
+For more information on the Master Gardener program, contact the Extension Horticulture Agent at 336-242-2091.